-5. WHAT IS A TYPICAL DAY LIKE?
-While each classroom's daily schedule planned around the needs and developmental level of the children in it, a typical day in all of the classrooms will offer a balanced program that includes:

-Free Choice Time (Interest Centers)-Play options inside the classroom include small manipulatives (puzzles, construction toys, games, etc.), dramatic play, art experiences, sensory activities, music, science experimentation, cooking projects, large muscle equipment, and books.
-The children are encouraged to make individual choices of activities and materials.

-Group Time-Group experiences include sharing information, stories, music (songs & instruments), and games.
-This is a time that encourages the child to learn the social skills of expressing ideas and feelings to others, listening and taking turns.

-Outside/Large Motor Time - Time to play on our playgrounds is planned daily.
-The outside play may include climbing, running, sand play, riding toys, group games and walks.

-Inclement Weather-Children will not play outside when:
+- 5. WHAT IS A TYPICAL DAY LIKE?
+While each classroom's daily schedule is planned around the needs and developmental level of the children in it, a typical day in all of the classrooms will offer a balanced program that includes: - Free Choice Time (Interest Centers)-Play options inside the classroom include small manipulatives (puzzles, construction toys, games, etc.), dramatic play, art experiences, sensory activities, music, science experimentation, cooking projects, large muscle equipment, and books.
+The children are encouraged to make individual choices of activities and materials. - Group Time-Group experiences include sharing information, stories, music (songs & instruments), and games.
+This is a time that encourages the child to learn the social skills of expressing ideas and feelings to others, listening and taking turns. - ❖ Outside/Large Motor Time-Time to play on our playgrounds is planned daily.
+The outside play may include climbing, running, sand play, riding toys, group games and walks. - Inclement Weather-Children will not play outside when: - The temperature is below 0 degrees or the wind chill is below zero. - the temperature exceeds 90 degrees(Including heat index) - conditions are hazardous, as determined by the Executive Director

-- The temperature is below 0 degrees or the wind chill is below zero. - the temperature exceeds 90 degrees(Including heat index) - conditions are hazardous, as determined by the Executive Director prepare and distribute these snacks.Snack menus are posted on the bulletin board across from the school kitchenette and sent to families via email monthly.
+- Snack Time-a mid-morning/mid-afternoon snack is provided by the school.
+Our snack coordinator plans the daily snacks and the parent helpers prepare and distribute these snacks.
+Snack menus are posted on the bulletin board across from the school kitchenette and sent to families via email monthly.
 Snacks meet the nutritional guidelines set forth in State Licensing rules.
 Snacks provided by the school will be free of peanut/nut products.
 Parents of children with food allergies/sensitivities must notify the office in writing of their child's needs and follow the procedures as outlined in the "Food Allergy Policies and Procedures" found in this handbook.
 All parents are welcome to bring snacks for their child's class.
 Snacks brought from home must be free of all peanut/nut products and cannot be "processed in a facility that also processes nut/peanut products".
-A nutritious snack is encouraged (fruit, cheese, muffins, etc.).
+A nutritious snack is encouraged (fruit, cheese, muffins, etc.). - 5.
+4K: Meeting House Nursery School contracts with the Madison Metropolitan School District to provide 4K programming to children.
+The 4K program fits well with our "learning through play" curriculum.
+Teachers provide hands-on developmentally appropriate activities for the children.
+These activities, the social interactions with others and establishing routines in the classroom all help to prepare the child for their entrance into Kindergarten. is available to families for a fee.
+Families must register for 4K both with MMSD and Meeting House.
+Families who do not reside in Madison may be eligible for our 4K program through the Open Enrollment process.